Cho'Gath Build Guide by Jnewbringspain

 +A lot of crowd control.

-+Solid base damage on his skills without building AP.
++Solid base damage on his skills, even without building AP.

 +Doesn't need to deviate from ideal build often.